Go to main content

 Key topics discussed

-• Sustainability performance
+• Nonfinancial performance

-• Sustainability strategy and reporting
+• Sustainable business value strategy and nonfinancial reporting

 • Business transformation